FastyBird/fastybird/src/FastyBird/Connector/Zigbee2Mqtt/docs/Naming-Convention.md

 ### Sub-Device

-A sub-device type in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem refers to a entity which is representing physical device that is connected to [Zigbee2MQTT](https://www.zigbee2mqtt.io) bridge.
+A sub-device type in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem refers to a entity which is representing physical device that is connected to [Zigbee2MQTT](https://www.zigbee2mqtt.io) service.

 ## Channel